932nd Air Control Squadron

 The 932d Air Control Squadron is an inactive United States Air Force unit.
-It was last assigned to the 85th Group, Third Air Force, stationed at Keflavik Air Station, Iceland.
+It was last assigned to the 85th Group, Third Air Force, stationed at Keflavik Naval Air Station, Iceland.
 It was inactivated on 27 June 2006.

 From 1952 to 2006, the unit was a General Surveillance Radar Squadron providing for the air defense of Iceland and the North Atlantic.